gogins/csound-extended-node/README.md

 ## Deprecation Notice

 Currently, I am not maintaining this repository.
 In general, my priority is composing music, not programming.
-However, I create open-source GitHub repositories in order to share tools that I create for composing.
-As my working methods change, so do the tools I create.
+However, I do create open-source GitHub repositories in order to share tools that I make for composing.
+As my working methods change, so do the tools I make.

 I now use [csound-webserver-opcodes](https://github.com/gogins/csound-webserver-opcodes), which run as plugin opcodes inside Csound, instead of csound-node to support